Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 To build and deploy the event-processing example in Kubernetes, the following steps are required:

 1. Build the sample Processing Units from the GigaSpaces software package.
-2. Provide a URL for deployment to Kubernetes.
+2. Provide a URL for deploying the Processing Unit JAR file to Kubernetes.
 3. Deploy a Platform Manager (Management Pod).
 4. Deploy the Processing Units that were created when you built the example to Data Pods in Kubernetes, connecting them to the Management Pod.
 5. View the processor logs to see the data processing results.